-- significant financial difficulties on the part of the issuer or borrower - not insignificant breach of contract, such as failure to pay instalments and interest - the Group grants the borrower special terms in light of financial or legal aspects of the borrower's situation - the debtor is likely to start debt negotiation or other financial restructuring - active markets for the financial asset are closed due to financial problems.
+- significant financial difficulties on the part of the issuer or borrower - not insignificant breach of contract, such as failure to pay instalments and interest - the Group grants the borrower special terms in light of financial or legal aspects of the borrower's situation - the debtor is likely to start debt negotiation or other financial restructuring - active markets for the financial asset are closed due to financial problems discounted at the financial asset's original effective interest rate.
+The carrying value of the asset is reduced through a provision account and the loss is recognised in the income statement.